In this review, I’ll talk about my experience with investing in the Spanish real estate crowdfunding platform Inveslar.

 Would I Recommend Inveslar?

-As of 2019, I would recommend Inveslar if you want to invest specifically in buy-to-let property in Barcelona.
+As of 2019, I would recommend Inveslar if you want to invest specifically in buy-to-let property in Spain.

 I would, therefore, advise against investing in any properties that require refurbishment to be later put on sale.
 I’ve experienced long delays on those types of properties, and this problem is not only limited to Inveslar but also extends to other Spanish platforms.